Film Spoilers and

 The All-Heart Logo Painted on the Moon's Surface by Hancock

 Digital Pictures Revealed Happenings During the Night of a Bachelor Party in Las Vegas

-They found themselves in their wrecked hotel villa, with a burned couch, a baby, a tiger, a chicken, and more...
+They found themselves in their wrecked hotel villa, with a burned couch, a baby, a tiger, a chicken, and more.
 As they tried to piece together their long night together, they also searched for the missing Doug.

-At the end of the film after they had just made it back to LA in time for Doug's wedding (with tuxedoes delivered to them 'on the road' by The Tux Shop), Jewish dentist Stu (Ed Helms) found his digital camera in the backseat of their car, with candid snapshots of their long evening together.
+At the end of the film after they had just made it back to LA in time for Doug's wedding (with tuxedoes delivered to them 'on the road' by The Tux Shop), Stu found his digital camera in the backseat of their car, with candid snapshots of their long evening together.

 Hannah and Her Sisters (1986)

 Infertile Husband Mickey Had Somehow Impregnated New Wife Holly

 Writer/director Woody Allen's comedy-drama with an ensemble cast was about three sisters:

 In the 'happy' conclusion, after a period of a few years (over three successive Thanksgiving family celebrations), it turned out that all three sisters were married (Lee ended her affair with Elliot and married someone she met while taking classes at Columbia University, and Hannah reconciled with Elliot, while Holly married Mickey).